 The firing of those missiles are being described as “accidental” and “unintentional.”
 Of course, Iran is not cooperating with Boeing by providing the plane’s cockpit voice recorder and flight data recorder, as is usual in commercial crashes.
 Ali Abedzadeh, the head of Iran’s Civil Aviation Authority, also stated: “We will not give the black box to the manufacturer or America.”
 Iran had initially blamed the crash on technical issues.

 There is no surprise on their cooperation level after all.
 While we may not officially be at war with Iran, unofficially we absolutely are.
 Plus, no Americans were killed.
-Eight-two Iranians, 63 Canadians, and 11 Ukrainians died.
+Eighty-two Iranians, 63 Canadians, and 11 Ukrainians died.